 - Include a coupon or other incentive from the sponsor for a discount on the purchase price of the test article once it has been approved for marketing.

-Recruitment methods are described and justified in the IRB application, including:
+Recruitment methods are described in the IRB application, including:

 - identification of potential subjects